Low oil prices. High operating costs.

 In many ways, it all comes down to maintenance.

 But while oil and gas facilities are costly to build and operate, they’re also pricey to maintain.

-In fact, the cumulative cost of maintaining an oil and gas plant over its lifetime is nearly equal to the expense of designing, constructing and commissioning it.
+In fact, the cumulative cost of oil and gas plant maintenance over its lifetime is nearly equal to the expense of designing, constructing and commissioning it.